 Here's a link that you can see an 1850 china doll.
 They were glazed bisque or unglazed.
 Good luck.

 Try yahoo groups for dolls and join one.
 Start there for suggestions.

 You can go online to an expert such as terry kovel who is an expert and answers question about all sorts of antiques.
 She may even include you question in her weekly column in the newspaper.
 She is considered to be at the top of her field.
 Good luck, Travis

 I would like to know the value of this doll.
 It was my great grandmother's, the back says Copr by Grace Putnam.
 When looking up those dolls, none have a closed fist like mine, though they all look similar.
-The doll is roughly 20 inches long and has a cloth body.
-Thank you for any help/advice on this.

 It says Grace S Putnam*